-Level 3: Advanced
+Level 2: Intermediate

-- Images were planted in one's imagination by Márquez's prose. - 2.
+- Gabriel García Márquez's 1967 novel is not to be taken lightly. - 2.
 One Hundred Years of Solitude is cursed by its own influence. - 3.
 Their union is frowned upon by Úrsula's mother. - 4.
-All the miracles are treated as equally plausible. - 5.
+All the miracles are treated as equally normal. - 5.
 The sons and grandsons of José Arcadio and Úrsula are doomed in another way. - 6.
-The rain of yellow flowers and the trickle of blood are rendered with care. - b.
+The rain of yellow flowers and the blood trail are made with care. - b.
 Students have an opportunity to test their knowledge of the passive and active voices by rewriting the sentences in the active voice.
 Please note that students' answers may have some variations.
 As an extension activity, ask students to discuss how the focus of the sentence shifts with the change in voice.